rodjosh/games-catalogue/README.md

 # Project: Games Catalogue

-The main goal is making a game catalogue using Typescript with Node.js, Express, Axios, Sequelize, React & Tailwind.
+The main goal is making a game catalogue using Typescript with Node.js, Express, Axios, Sequelize, React & Tailwind gathering the games data from igdb api.
+(To run locally you need your own twitch keys)

 ## TODO

+Brief list explaining what steps are remaining from the process to finish the project.

 ### API